 Mature Workers Program This “bridge back to work” provides training and part-time employment to learn new job skills for individuals aged fifty-five and older who meet income eligibility guidelines.

 Money Management Program Money Managers assist income-eligible seniors aged sixty or older who may be at risk of losing their independence due to their failure to pay rent, utility or other basis bills on time.

-Senior Corps/RSVP Matches individuals age fifty-five and older who are interested in volunteering with community organizations which address serious local needs.
-Depending on one’s interest and skills volunteer opportunities include: Senior Environment Corps, Adults Benefiting Children, and Friends and Neighbors.
+Senior Corps RSVP Matches individuals age fifty-five and older who are interested in volunteering with community organizations which address serious local needs.
+Depending on one’s interest and skills, volunteer opportunities include projects with: Senior Environment Corps, Adults Benefiting Children, or Friends and Neighbors programs.

 Volunteer Resource Center A central organizing point for linking volunteers to the needs of Elder Services and its consumers.
 Opportunities include positions in Senior Nutrition, Long Term Care Ombudsman, Money Management, office support and special projects.